liishelm/WoTech-Team-24-/README.md

 ## Team members😍:
 - Liis from Estonia;
 - Mari Sarapuu from Estonia;
-- Nadežda G from Latvia;
+- Nadežda Gursakova (Nadja) from Latvia, Riga.
+I would like to work in IT in the near future.
 - Inese Leimane from Latvia